 A 5.1 surround sound installation has six speakers in total.

 Front left and right (which is the equivalent of your stereo speakers), front centre (mainly used for dialogue), surround left and right (it's behind you!) and a subwoofer (for bass).

-You'll need an AV receiver which has five outputs to connect the centre, front left, front right, surround left and surround right speakers - plus it will have a subwoofer channel (sometimes called an LFE) to connect to your sub.
+You'll need an AV receiver which has five outputs to connect the center, front left, front right, surround left and surround right speakers.
+It will also have a subwoofer channel (sometimes called an LFE) to connect to your sub.